Hyperthermia to Treat Cancer

 Whole-body heating is being studied as a way to make chemotherapy work better in treating cancer that has spread (metastatic cancer).
 Body temperature can be raised by using heating blankets, warm-water immersion (putting the patient in warm water), or thermal chambers (much like large incubators).
 People getting whole-body hyperthermia are sometimes given sedation (medicine to make them feel calm and sleepy) or even light anesthesia.

 A person’s body temperature may be raised as if they had a fever, which is sometimes called fever-range whole-body hyperthermia.
 Studies suggest that this may cause certain immune cells to become more active for the next few hours and raise the levels of cell-killing compounds in the blood.
 Some researchers take the body temperature higher, around 107° F, for short periods of time.
-Other studies are testing hyperthermia and chemotherapy along with other treatments that are designed to boost the person’s immune system.
-(See Immunotherapy for more information.)
+Other studies are testing hyperthermia and chemotherapy along with other treatments that are designed to boost the person’s immune system to help fight cancer.

 Pros and cons of hyperthermia